skyfly200/tiny-boxes/src/docs/dapp.md

 # DAPP

 ## Create
-Adjust the options, see what you find
+Play with the sliders or roll the dice, and see what kind of wacky art pops into existence!

-Know that your final outcome will always be a bit different than the preview due to elements based on RNG
+(Just remember: even though you can get an idea of what your TinyBox might look like, the RNG will guarantee your final outcome will always be a bit different from the preview!)

 more info on the [Art](./art) page